datacentricdesign/iob22/computational-thinking/04-generative-art/step3-server.md

 On the left panel of _Replit_, click on the third icon (box icon).
 Type in `Flack` in the search bar, select the first result and click the plus sign `+` to install `Flask` in your project.
 You notice outputs in the Terminal.
 They reflect the process of downloading all necessary dependencies for `Flask`.

-On the left panel, click on the first icon (file icon).
+Click on the first icon (file icon) on the left panel.
 It brings you back to the list of files in your project.
-The package manager created two new files (`poetry.lock` and `pyproject.toml`) which keep track of the dependencies.
+The package manager created two new files (`poetry.lock` and `pyproject.toml`), which keep track of the dependencies.

 Let's define the algorithm that serves the radial lines drawing.